DarioDiDomenico/SData_ReachGrasp/README.md

 <p align="center"><img src="https://github.com/DarioDiDomenico/Reach-Grasp/blob/main/assets/movement.gif" alt="" /></p>

+## Paper

+The article associated with this dataset is available at the following link: [Scientific Data](https://rdcu.be/ei71E)

 ## Description

 This is the repository associated to the dataset Reach&Grasp presented in the publication [Reach&Grasp](INSERT_URL).